tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - ***PE Ratio***
   - Lowest levels, per PEG.
 Utilities = 7-9x
-  - Bargain hunting doesn’t make sense without growth or other catalyst
+  - Bargain hunting doesn’t make sense without growth or other catalysts
   - During bull market optimism, PE may expand to Fast Growers’ PE of 14-20x
   - Therefore, the only meaningful source of return = PE re-rating